---cov-report=type Type of report to generate: term, term-missing, annotate, html, xml generate any output.

-(multi-allowed). term, term- missing may be followed by ":skip-covered". annotate, html and xml may be followed by ":DEST" where DEST specifies the output location.
-Use -cov-report= to not
+--cov-report=type Type of report to generate: term, term-missing, annotate, html, xml, json, lcov (multi-allowed). term, term- missing may be followed by ":skip-covered". annotate, html, xml, json and lcov may be followed by ":DEST" where DEST specifies the output location.
+Use -covreport= to not generate any output.